fonsogms/pills_alarm/README.md

 # pills_alarm
-A small medicine reminder using push notifications and SQLite
+A small medicine reminder using push notifications and SQLite developed with react-native and Expo

 To check the app please go to the expo link https://exp.host/@algarmisu/pills-alarm